ariesteam/ariesteam.github.com/modules/soilspecs.markdown

 vegetation provides in situ for farmers or other beneficiaries who want to avoid soil loss from their lands.
 This benefit can be estimated by simply running the erosion source model in the present state and comparing results with either no vegetation or a different vegetation type, without needing to run a flow model.
-By using the ARIES internal rule base to select the appropriate models, we can apply deeterministic models (e.g., RUSLE, Renard et al. 1996) on more parts of the landscape where they are known to be more suitable, and compliment these models with regionally appropriate Bayesian erosion models for steeper slopes or areas where RUSLE is known to be inadequate.
+By using the ARIES internal rule base to select the appropriate models, we can apply deterministic models (e.g., RUSLE, Renard et al. 1996) on more parts of the landscape where they are known to be more suitable, and compliment these models with regionally appropriate Bayesian erosion models for steeper slopes or areas where RUSLE is known to be inadequate.